elisechessman/up206a-elise/Project/Readme-Copy1.md

 ## Week 4 Mood

 I think last week gave me a bit of clarity about indicators that would be helpful to use.
 I don't think race is a very helpful way to measure displacement, so I think switching to rent burden will be helpful as a next exploration.
 My biggest concern is how to analyze mining.
 Mine point location is very tricky to nail down.
 Should I use employment by industry?
+Am I using the right counties to compare?
+Should I do more than two comparisons?

 ## Insights